 "With delight, I know just the pressure to put on the switch to turn my computer on."

-"My touch calls forth the power of electricity streaming from far away at a ridiculously low price to bring my computer and all manner of systems (representing millions of man-years of work) to my beckon call."
+"My touch calls forth the power of electricity streaming from far away at a ridiculously low price to bring my computer and all manner of systems, representing millions of man-years of work, to my beck and call."

 It's all about honoring the needs of your three-year-old

 Now is your three-year-old child.
 Break the celebrations and acknowledgements into short enough time frames so that he or she naturally stays engaged.
 When you use this method to keep Now engaged, then, in the longer time frames, Next will also get what he or she wants.
 If you ignore what Now needs, Next’s needs will suffer too.